 The only complaint we had – and it’s a minor one – is that the console is lacking.
 While you can track basic stats, like calories, stroke and time, many other models in this price range offer more advanced monitoring.

-The Viavito Sumi rowing machine is a great option for beginner to intermediate users who are short on space and want a quiet machine.
+Overall this is a great option for beginner to intermediate users who are short on space and want a quiet machine.